 The substance of abuse also gets absorbed in the fetal body and causes addiction.
 Once the expecting mother stops drug usage, how long do drugs stay in a fetus system?
-It depends on the type of drug as some take a longer time to clear from the body than others.
-Eventually, the fetus may get so addicted to the substance of abuse that upon birth, the baby may undergo neonatal abstinence syndrome, a group of dangerous complications a newborn baby develops when it withdraws from certain drugs exposed to in the womb before birth.
+It depends on the type of substance as some take longer to clear from the body than others.
+Eventually, the fetus may get so addicted to the substance of abuse that upon birth, the baby may undergo neonatal abstinence syndrome, a group of dangerous complications a newborn baby develops when it withdraws from certain drugs exposed to it in the womb before birth.

 With such a wide range of adverse effects, natural detox while pregnant can be a dangerous and life-threatening strategy.
 Upon discovering that they are expecting, women may find it tempting and in the best interest of their baby to stop all drug use immediately and suddenly.
 Some search the internet for pregnancy-safe detox drinks.
 Others try holistic cleanses.
-While some drug detox liquids available in the market claim work well to cleanse the body immediately, they do not offer a solution for the overbearing craving for the drug.
+While some drug detox drinks available in the market claim to work well to cleanse the body immediately, they do not offer a solution for the overbearing craving for the drug.
 Their efficacy has no solid proof as well.

-Moreover, a rapid drug detox cleanse can cause withdrawal effects in the fetus if it is already addicted to the drug.
+Moreover, a rapid detox cleanse can cause withdrawal effects in the fetus if it is already addicted to the drug.
 Hence, these practices can be more harmful to the fetus and the mother.

 Inpatient programs can help women with their mental health and ensure their safety and security while keeping them away from self-harm.
 Additional antidepressant therapy may be necessary in some women, in which case medical providers choose antidepressants with the safest side-effect profile.